 Are we still on planet Earth?

 When our plane was approaching for touch down at Reykjavik airport, I remember looking out the window and seeing the Icelandic landscape for the first time.
 It was flat, green and covered in mist – really felt like we were landing somewhere uninhibited.
+The scenery from above gives a glimpse of what an amazing road trip in Iceland would be like.

 SAMPLE 4-DAY ICELAND ITINERARY